Peter's Solaris Zone

 The basic idea is really simple: rather than save the limited set of statistics reported by sar, simply save everything tracked by the kstat framework and do any aggregation or analysis when the user needs it.

-The implementation here is really a proof of concept.
-I simply save something that looks like the output of kstat -p at regular intervals.
-(In version 0.1, it really was kstat -p, but as of 0.2 a slight variant of that format is used that is more complete, saves IO statistics better, and is about half the size and requires less cpu to generate and parse.)
+I started out by simply saving something like the output of kstat -p at regular intervals.
+(In version 0.1, it really was kstat -p, and 0.2 introduced a slight variant of that format that was more complete, before JSON was standardized on in 0.7.)
 To keep disk usage down, the output is stored in a zip file (thus compressed) for each day.
 That's it.

 Simple is sometimes good.
 And that's about as simple and unsophisticated as it gets.